Privacy Policy

 Right to Object (Art.
 21)

-You can object to processing based on legitimate interests at any time.
-You can also object to direct marketing at any time — we will stop immediately.
+Object to processing based on legitimate interests at any time.
+Object to direct marketing at any time — we will stop immediately.

 Automated Decisions (Art.
 22)

-BIP does not make solely automated decisions with legal or similarly significant effects about individuals.
-Assessment Reports are presented to human reviewers who make their own judgements.
+We do not make solely automated decisions with legal or significant effects.
+All Reports are presented to human reviewers.

 Right to Withdraw Consent

-Where processing is based on consent, you can withdraw it at any time.
-Withdrawal does not affect the lawfulness of processing carried out before withdrawal.
+Where processing is based on consent, you can withdraw it at any time without affecting the lawfulness of prior processing.

 Section 12